awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-easy.md

 1. Choose **Save changes**\.

-1. Now that you’ve configured your domain identity with Easy DKIM, you must complete the verification process with your DNS provider \- proceed to [verify a DKIM domain identity with your DNS provider](creating-identities.md#just-verify-domain-proc) and follow the DNS authentication procedures for Easy DKIM\.
+1. Now that you’ve configured your domain identity with Easy DKIM, you must complete the verification process with your DNS provider \- proceed to [Verifying a DKIM domain identity with your DNS provider](creating-identities.md#just-verify-domain-proc) and follow the DNS authentication procedures for Easy DKIM\.

 ## Change the Easy DKIM signing key length for an identity<a name="send-email-authentication-dkim-easy-managing-change-key-length"></a>